Third-Party Tested Magnesium Glycinate Supplements 2026: I Lab-Tested 18 Brands for Anxiety and Sleep

 Athlete-focused features:

-- Informed Choice — additional sports certification
+- Informed Choice — an additional sports certification for peace of mind.

-- Recovery support — formulated for post-workout
+- Recovery support — formulated specifically for post-workout needs.

 Considerations:

-- Lower dose per capsule
+- Lower dose per capsule.

 Lab Test Results Comparison